Hua-Zhou/Hua-Zhou.github.io/softwares/mglm/index.md

 ## MGLM Toolbox for Matlab

 MGLM toolbox is a collection of Matlab functions for multi-response GLM regression and sparse regression.
+It is developed by [Yiwen Zhang](http://www4.ncsu.edu/~yzhang31/) and myself.

 ### Compatibility